Class of 2026

 Jessica Glenza

-Jessica Glenza, a senior health reporter for The Guardian US in New York, will study the intersection of law, medicine and politics in her examination of healthcare financing in the U.S.
+She is studying the intersection of law, medicine, and politics in her examination of healthcare financing in the U.S.

 Headshot of Lisa Hagen